-The total long term annual debt service from FY2019 through FY2036, including both principal and interest, is shown on the following page.
-The chart indicates the amount of long term debt service for the General Fund (both Debt Excluded and Non-Excluded), as well as the long term debt service for the Community Preservation Act (CPA) Fund, Emergency Medical Services and Water & Sewer Enterprise Fund.
+The total long term annual debt service from FY2020 through FY2036, including both principal and interest, is shown on the following page.
+The chart indicates the amount of long term debt service for the General Fund (both Debt Excluded and Non-Excluded), as well as the long term debt service for the Community Preservation Act (CPA) Fund, Emergency Medical Services and the Water and Sewer Enterprise Funds.
+The figures include all exisiting debt, including projections for items currently in short-term debt.